-The Fabric test network is comprised of two peer organizations, Org1 and Org2, each with one peer and its ledger state database, and an ordering service node.
+The Fabric test network is comprised of two peer organizations, Org1 and Org2, each with one peer and its ledger database, an ordering node.
 Each of these components runs as a Docker container.

-The two peers, their state databases, the ordering service node and the CA each run in the their own Docker container.
+The two peers, the peer ledgers, the orderer and the CA each run in the their own Docker container.
 In production environments, organizations typically use existing CAs that are shared with other systems; they're not dedicated to the Fabric network.